 Strategy #7: Identify the source of the anxiety.

 Over the years, it’s been important for me to pinpoint very specifically what makes me anxious.
 Raising my hand in class, doing problems in front of my peers, taking a test — I know these things give me anxiety.
 By identifying my fears, I’ve been better able to work on them.

 Strategy #8: Know when it’s too much.

 No matter what I do, I know I can’t stop all my feelings of anxiety.
 That’s why sometimes, I have to step back and just say something is too much for me.

-Recently, I withdrew from my college algebra class because I was feeling too anxious about the work.
-I knew I needed more help with the material and was overloaded with other classes.
+I remember when I decided to withdraw from my college algebra class because I was feeling too anxious about the work.
+I knew I needed more help with the material but I was overloaded with other classes.
 As sad as I was about having to withdraw, I knew my limits and that I had to take care of myself.
 I didn’t want to put myself in a bad situation.

 When you have anxiety from learning challenges, it’s not about giving up.
 It’s about finding a different path.
-This summer, I’ll be taking college algebra again — but with a lighter course load and more mental preparation.
+I ended up taking college algebra again — but with a lighter course load and more mental preparation.